GET IN TOUCH FOR SUMMER 2026/27

 • Successfully complete basic training and animal husbandry course run by Howling Huskys during pre-season, this course is conducted at our kennel in the Victorian High Country.

-Administration and Marketing RESPONSIBILITIES
+Administration and Marketing RESPONSIBILITIES (POSITION FILLED FOR 2026)

 • Presented well, professional and well-mannered attitude